 In 2015, I decided to take my camera, leave Mumbai, and travel full-time.
 I am still on that adventure.
 I am blessed to be able to share my passion for travel via social media, my photography, guided trips, and 'A Wanderer's Eye' photography events.
 This allows me to focus on seeing the world differently and sharing what I learn with a much larger audience.

-My current project so i asked them to smile started online in 2015, before I left Mumbai.
+so i asked them to smile started online in 2015, before I left Mumbai.
 During my travels, I've continued sharing these smiles while expanding to new countries.
 It has become my way of creating positive change.
-I needed to learn how to see strangers differently, and help others do the same.
+I continue learning to see strangers differently, and help others do the same.
 The project is now a traveling photography exhibition that premiered at Mumbai’s iconic Jehangir Art Gallery in December, 2017.
-Soon, we will add new countries, and add many new smiles along the way.
+We are adding new countries and a whole bunch of new smiles along the way.

 I try to bring a thirst for hidden beauty, culture and curiosity to all my work.
-My aim is to create unforgettable images and experiences that transport you to the heart of my adventures, and introduce you to the strangers who make them so unique.
+My aim is to create unforgettable images and experiences that transport you to the heart of my adventures, and introduce you to the places and strangers that make them so unique.

 You can contact me on Facebook.